MARTIMM/gnome-gtk3/docs/content-docs/design/implement.md

     To wrap a sub like above is a bit too much so it is not done.

   * Subs are also wrapped to cope with subroutines which have variable argument lists.

+  * In the mean time, doing benchmark tests, using a method for those wrappers showed a good speedup of 8 to 10 times.
+The module generator will now generate a method side by side to the native sub declaration enabling the possible convertions mentioned above.
+    Older modules will also get these methods for the speedup and to simplify the interface.
+The downside is that debugging with `Gnome::N::debug(:on);` will not show much when invoking these methods.